40 Best Things to Do on Hawaiʻi Island (The Big Island)

 Elevation Change: ~400 ft. / 122 m

-The Pololū Valley Trail is easily one of the best things to do on the Big Island, and I would even go as far to say that the Pololū Black Sand Beach is more beautiful than Waipiʻo Valley on the other side of the Kohala Mountains.
+This is all to say that Pololū Valley is easily one of the best things to do on the Big Island, and I would even go as far as to say that the Pololū Black Sand Beach is more beautiful than the Waipiʻo Black Sand Beach on the other side of the Kohala Coast!

 Read My Separate Post: Pololū Trail